 Now to connect some of the rest of the dots of this story.
 Long before Bill France was the head of NASCAR, he worked as a mechanic at Lloyd Buick in Daytona Beach.
 Lloyd Buick was owned by J. Saxton Lloyd, a very respected businessman in the local area.
 Years later J. Saxton Lloyd would play a very important role in the construction of the superspeedway.

 The banking in the turns was scheduled to be 31 degrees, which were patterned after the board tracks of the 20’s.
-Remembering that one of the main advantages to the banking is that there were no bad seats at the facility.
+Remembering that one of the main advantages of the banking is that there were no bad seats at the facility.
 Additionally, because of the banking, you could see the race cars all the way around the track.

 France knew that Ford had built a similar facility at one of their proving grounds.
-So the initial engineering had been done on the transitions from a 31 degree banking to the 17 degrees in the tri-oval.
+So the initial engineering had been done on the transitions from a 31-degree banking to the 17 degrees in the tri-oval.
 It just so happened that Charlie Moneypenny worked with Ford on that project and had the engineering savvy.
-Moneypenny also held a “critical” piece of local knowledge key to successful construction of this facility!
+Moneypenny also held a “critical” piece of local knowledge key to the successful construction of this facility!

 The Daytona area consisted of “ball bearing” type sand.
-Moneypenny, who helped design the old Naval air station, knew that there was a deep deposit of maral, a clay type soil, lying beneath the top soil on this particular site.
+Moneypenny, who helped design the old Naval air station, knew that there was a deep deposit of maral, a clay type soil, lying beneath the topsoil on this particular site.
 By digging up the maral and using it for the base of the racing surface, it would allow the building of the high banks for the turns.

 With the mining of the maral, there was left a huge hole that ran most of the length of the back straight-away.
 What to do with that was a short-termed problem.
 France decided to fill the hole with water and name it, Lloyd Lake, after his former boss and political ally, J. Saxton Lloyd!

 Finding the maral allowed the construction to kick into high gear.
-However, the next problem was to figure out just how to pave these monstrous 31 degree banks!
-After some trouble shooting, it was decided that the paving machines had to be tethered or anchored to prevent those machines from sliding down the sides of the banking.
+However, the next problem was to figure out just how to pave these monstrous 31-degree banks!
+After some troubleshooting, it was decided that the paving machines had to be tethered or anchored to prevent those machines from sliding down the sides of the banking.

 The original grandstands provided seating for 25,000.
-However foresight allowed for the additional pilings that we put into place for further expansion.
+However, foresight allowed for the additional pilings that we put into place for further expansion.